CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

     <figcaption>Figure 2: Algorithm 4: Tatarakis’s algorithm for End-to-End Differential Privacy in Federated Learning</figcaption>
  </figure>

-Note that this algorithm modifies the Federated Averaging algorithm with the modification to compute the gradients at the example level.
+Note that this algorithm modifies the Federated Averaging algorithm to compute the gradients at the example level.
 [Flower] (the federated learning framework we are using) does not currently support this algorithm.
 So, some of Flower’s classes (i.e.`FedAvg`, `Server` etc.) would require modification and might require the addition of supplemental child classes for this algorithm to be implemented.
 Ultimately, this was not the route taken due to time constraints.

 ## Choice of Differential Privacy Framework
 There were three criterion considered when selecting a framework: